pyxu-org/pyxu/doc/index.rst

 Ecosystem
 =========

-Pyxu is part of, looks and feels like, and is highly interoperable with the wider scientific Python ecosystem.
+Pyxu is highly interoperable with the wider scientific Python ecosystem.
 It is indeed built on a minimal set of foundational and robust scientific computing librairies from the PyData stack.
 Pyxu notably supports multiple array backends --`NumPy <https://numpy.org/>`_, `Dask <https://www.dask.org/>`_, `Sparse <https://sparse.pydata.org/en/stable/>`_ and optionally `CuPy <https://cupy.dev/>`_--, allowing users to choose array backends that work best for their application/computation.
 Aside from `SciPy <https://scipy.org/>`_ and  `Numba <https://numba.pydata.org/>`_ -- which we use for scientific computing and `JIT-compilation <https://numba.readthedocs.io/en/stable/user/5minguide.html#how-does-numba-work>`_ respectively-- these are Pyxu's **only** dependencies, making the software very easy to ship, install, deploy in production, and sustain in the long term.

-Pyxu is also interoperable with (but does not depend on) the major deep learning frameworks `JAX <https://jax.readthedocs.io/en/latest/>`_ and `PyTorch <https://pytorch.org/>`_, allowing users to benefit from the latest incursions of deep learning in the field of computational imaging (e.g., PnP methods, unrolled neural networks, deep generative priors).
+Pyxu is also interoperable with (but does not depend on) major deep learning frameworks `JAX <https://jax.readthedocs.io/en/latest/>`_ and `PyTorch <https://pytorch.org/>`_, allowing users to benefit from the latest incursions of deep learning in the field of computational imaging (e.g., PnP methods, unrolled neural networks, deep generative priors).
 Our wrappers can moreover leverage the autograd engine to auto-infer gradients or adjoints operations.